Hazmat

 Call 911 for your local Fire Department, which will activate the MWNHHRT if needed.

-2024 Meeting and Training Class Schedule
+Midwestern New Hampshire Hazmat District 2025 Meeting and Training Class Schedule

-June Annual Meeting Hanover Fire Department June 27, 2024
+June Annual Meeting Hanover June 26, 2025

-August Meeting Grantham Fire Department August 29, 2024
+August Meeting Grantham August 28, 2025

-September Training New London Fire Department September 26, 2024
+September Training New London September 25, 2025

-October Meeting Enfield Fire Department October 31, 2024
+October Meeting Enfield October 30, 2025

 The Midwestern New Hampshire Hazardous Materials Response District is a mutual aid association of fire departments in the Dartmouth & Lake Sunapee Region of west-central New Hampshire.
 Member communities of the district are Lebanon, Hanover, Lyme, Springfield, Sutton, Newport, New London, Newbury, Canaan, Enfield, Plainfield, Sunapee, Meriden, and Grantham.
 The district was formed to pool resources and supports the member departments in the event of a hazardous material spill or release, as well as other hazards or chemical emergencies occurring.